 The Smiths guitarist had trials at Man City before concentrating on a career in music.
 He remains a massive Sky Blues fan, alongside the Gallagher brothers.
 “I didn’t take football seriously enough to push it to the next level.
 I’d go for a trial and take to the pitch wearing eyeliner… I was winging it, basically – having a laugh.
 My football career was always destined to be short-lived,” he told the Daily Mail.

-The Fresh Prince’s attempt at a penalty during a promo trip to the UK last year was, to paraphrase ‘Wild Wild West’, wicky-waa, wicky-waa-, wicky-waa-waa woeful, Will.
+The Fresh Prince’s attempt at a penalty during a promo trip to the UK in 2013, to paraphrase ‘Wild Wild West’, wicky-waa, wicky-waa-, wicky-waa-waa woeful, Will.

 ‘I was alright.
 I played for Peckham Town United.
 One time I tackled this girl and accidentally kicked her knee.
 She went for me and then this girl on my team boxed her.
 We got disqualified and my coach told us we were giving Peckham a bad name.
 It was too much stress.’
 Lesson learnt: don’t mess with Katy B.